janrembold/jquery-responsive-image/README.md

 The jQuery selector for source elements.

+#### `sourceprefix` (default: `''`)

+A prefix for every(!) source element.
+Might be the default URL to the asset folder or a CDN so the `source` element only needs the relative path to the specific image.

+This parameter can also be set with a `data-source-prefix` attribute directly on the picture wrapper.

 #### `container` (default: `null`)

 A default container element that defines the size for the responsive image to be loaded.